Leadership & Staff

 Tara A. Cortes, PhD, RN, FAAN

-Executive Director, Hartford Institute for Geriatric Nursing; Professor of Geriatric Nursing, NYU Rory Meyers College of Nursing
+Executive Director & Professor of Geriatric Nursing, NYU Rory Meyers College of Nursing

 Dr. Cortes’ distinguished career spans executive leadership, nursing education, research and practice.
 She has provided significant contributions to advancing health care, particularly for those people with limited access to the health care system.
 Significantly, she has developed collaborative models with advanced practice nurses and physicians in traditional as well as non-traditional settings to enhance the care of the American older adult population.